CPK Insurance

 The inputs show that the South Dakota Division of Insurance regulates the market, but requirements vary by industry and business size, so you should check your contract, licensing, and client requirements rather than assume one statewide rule applies.

-To get a quote in South Dakota, give the carrier or independent agent your services, revenue, claims history, staff count, limits, deductible preference, and any endorsements, then compare proposals from multiple carriers in the state.
+To get a quote in South Dakota, give the carrier or CPK Insurance your services, revenue, claims history, staff count, limits, deductible preference, and any endorsements, then compare proposals from multiple carriers in the state.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options.

 Yes, the product information says it is designed to pay legal defense costs and any resulting settlements or judgments, subject to the policy terms and the specific claim details.